Learning from Random Subspace Exploration: Generalized Test-Time Augmentation with Self-supervised Distillation: Intuition and Statistical Analysis

-Therefore, the only "augmentation" that is general enough to be applied in the latent space, random noise, also gives us a way to decorrelate data along the PCA components, often removing small structural noise from the stronger task-related signal.
-In Fig. \ref{fig:eig} we compare this aspect for GTTA and 2 other popular augmentation techniques: color jittering, which implies changing brightness, contrast, saturation and hue in the images and AugMix \cite{63}, a highly effective method which applies multiple augmentation functions to a image, including translation, solarization, rotation and also color jittering.
-We augment every image from our DeepSalmon test set $N = 100$ times using the optimal hyperparameters values, according to ground truth, for each of the 3 methods, and we compute top $30$ eigenvalues of the sample covariance matrix.
-For GTTA we use the same standard deviation $\sigma_i$ for all components.
-Figure \ref{fig:eig} illustrates the average of the eigenvalues over the entire DeepSalmon test set.
-Note how in case of our method the eigenvalues are equal, showing the diagonal form of the covariance matrix.
+On the other hand, by using the natural number of dimensions provided by PCA and adding noise along those dimensions, GTTA provides both high total variance and diversity (independence of the samples given the input).
+Thus GTTA can take full advantage of the conclusions of Propositions 1 and 2, which explains its better performance in practice.

-By applying independent modifications to data along the PCA subspace dimensions, GTTA decorrelates latent space features, suppressing subtle systematic clutter from the data, thus reducing their power to confuse the learning model.
-On the other hand, other augmentation methods that are defined by very few global parameters, such as color jittering or global geometric transformations, operate in a lower-dimensional space and does not affect the higher-order noisy patterns in all dimensions.
-As also mentioned in the caption of Figure \ref{fig:eig}, color jitter or global geometric transformations cannot suppress distracting shapes, whereas independent Gaussian noise in task-specific subspace can.
+In Table \ref{table:var} we compare the total variance at input (data samples produced by the TTA transformations) and model output (after applying the model to the transformed samples) for GTTA and two highly popular augmentation techniques: color jittering, which implies changing brightness, contrast, saturation and hue in the images and AugMix \cite{63}, a highly effective method which applies multiple augmentation functions to a image, including translation, solarization, rotation and also color jittering.
+We augment every image from DeepSalmon test set $N = 100$ times using the optimal hyperparameters values, according to ground truth, for each of the 3 methods, and we compute top $30$ eigenvalues of the sample covariance matrix.
+Next, we repeat the procedure for the outputs obtained after passing each transformed version of the input data through the model, for each TTA method.
+In case of GTTA we use the same standard deviation $\sigma_i$ for all components.
+Finally, we compute the normalized total variance at both input and output levels for all Test-Time Augmentation methods as the sum of covariance matrices' eigenvalues.
+Note that GTTA has a much better input data transformation diversity compared to the other 2 TTA methods, which leads to a significantly higher variance at the output level, as well.
+In light of Proposition 2, This result could explain experimentally why GTTA outperforms in our experiments existing augmentation methods.